MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/diskraid.md

 ##### Parameters
 **all**
 Specifies that the LUN should be made accessible from all hosts.
 However, you cannot unmask the LUN to all targets in an iSCSI subsystem.
-> [!importANT]
+> [!IMPORTANT]
 > You must logout of the target before you run the UNmask ALL command.
 **none**
 Specifies that the LUN should not be accessible to any host.
-> [!importANT]
+> [!IMPORTANT]
 > You must logout of the target before you run the UNmask LUN NONE command.
 **add**
-Specifies that the hosts specified must be added to the existing list of hosts that this LUN is accessible from. if this parameter is not specified, the list of hosts supplied replaces the existing list of hosts that this LUN is accessible from.
+Specifies that the hosts specified must be added to the existing list of hosts that this LUN is accessible from.
+If this parameter is not specified, the list of hosts supplied replaces the existing list of hosts that this LUN is accessible from.
 **WWN=**
 Specifies a list of hexadecimal numbers representing world-wide names from which the LUN or hosts should be made accessible.
 To mask/unmask to a specific set of hosts in a Fibre Channel subsystem, you can type a semicolon-separated list of WWN s for the ports on the host machines of interest.
 **initiator=**